 Getting started in Indiana

 Getting started as an Indiana cottage food producer is easy.
-The state requires no registration, no fees and no inspections.
+The state requires no registration, no fees and no inspections, only a food handler’s certification.
 All a person needs is a home kitchen.
-Once the operation is under way, Indiana imposes no limit on gross annual revenue.

 Indiana cottage food labeling

 Indiana cottage food producers must package their goods with labels displaying the name and address of the person preparing the food, the date the food was processed, the name of the product, the net weight and volume of the product, and a list of ingredients in descending order by weight.
 Labels also must include the following statement in 10-point type: “This product is home produced and processed and the production area has not been inspected by the State Department of Health.”